 Grab your wetsuits, we're taking a deep dive into some of our favorite café drinks.
-This time out, the Americano's down under cousin, the long black
+This time out, the Americano's down under cousin, the long black coffee.

 First known usage: Espresso diluted with three to four ounces of hot water